bentoml/BentoML/README.md

 ## Why BentoML

 Moving trained Machine Learning models to serving applications in production is hard.
+It is a sequential process across data science, engineering and DevOps teams: after a model is trained by the data science team, they hand it over to the engineering team to refine and optimize code and creates an API, before DevOps can deploy.

-Data Scientists are not experts in building production services.
-The trained models they produced are loosely specified and hard to deploy.
-This often leads ML teams to a time-consuming and error-prone process, where a jupyter notebook along with pickle and protobuf file being handed over to ML engineers, for turning the trained model into services that can be properly deployed and managed by DevOps.
+And most importantly, Data Science teams want to continously monitor the models deployed in production and ship new models quickly.
+But it takes months for engineering teams to build a model serving & deployment solution that allow data science teams to ship new models in a repeatable and reliable way.

-BentoML is framework for ML model serving.
-It provides high-level APIs for Data Scientists to create production-ready prediction services, without them worrying about the infrastructure needs and performance optimizations.
-BentoML does all those under the hood, which allows DevOps to seamlessly work with Data Science team, helping to deploy and operate their models, packaged in the BentoML format.
+BentoML is a framework designed to solve this problem.
+It provides high-level APIs for Data Science team to create prediction services, abstract away DevOps' infrastructure needs and performance optimizations in the process.
+This allows DevOps team to seamlessly work with data science side-by-side, deploy and operate their models packaged in BentoML format in production.

 Check out [Frequently Asked Questions](https://docs.bentoml.org/en/latest/faq.html) page on how does BentoML compares to Tensorflow-serving, Clipper, AWS SageMaker, MLFlow, etc.